slbabin/poster-shop-gp/README.md

     - Footer was split into three columns.
 Including navigational links in the footer with three columns enhances website usability by organizing content effectively, providing users with easy access to important pages, improving navigation efficiency, and optimizing space utilization, thereby enhancing overall user experience.

-    - Links to social media such as Facebook, Instagram, and GitHub proflie.
+    - Links to social media such as Facebook, Instagram, and GitHub profile.

-    - The footer contains the Subscribe to Newsletters button, clickin on which opens a dedicated page with the subscribe form.
+    - The footer contains the Subscribe to Newsletters button, clicking on which opens a dedicated page with the subscribe form.

     ![Site's home page screenshot](docs/images/footer.png)